johntvolk/ExpandableColumnLayout/README.md

   sectionIsExpandedAtIndex section: Int) -> Bool;
 ```

 Additionally, `ExpandableColumnLayoutDelegate` instances _must_ provide either an exact height or a unit height for each item in a section.
-There are two ways to accomplish this (pick whichever makes the most sense for your application).
+There are two ways to accomplish this.
+Pick whichever makes the most sense for your application.

 ```swift
 optional func collectionView(collectionView: UICollectionView,